microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Microsoft.Graph.Beta.Identity.SignIns.md

 These objects represent a language available in a user flow.
 Note: To retrieve a language supported for customization, you must first enable language customization on your Azure AD B2C user flow.
 For more information, see Update b2cIdentityUserFlow.
-Language customization is enabled by default in Azure Active Directory user flows.
+Language customization is enabled by default in Microsoft Entra user flows.
 This API is available in the following national cloud deployments.

 ### [Get-MgBetaIdentityB2CUserFlowLanguageCount](Get-MgBetaIdentityB2CUserFlowLanguageCount.md)